This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 425°F.

-- In a dutch oven or large lidded pot, combine chicken breast, corn, carrots, and peas.
+- In a Dutch oven or large lidded pot, combine chicken breast, corn, carrots, and peas.
 Add enough water to cover and bring to a boil.
-Cover dutch oven and immediately reduce to a simmer.
-Simmer for 10-15 minutes or until chicken is fully cooked through.
+Cover the Dutch oven and immediately reduce to a simmer.
+Simmer for 15 minutes or until the chicken is fully cooked through.
 Transfer chicken to a cutting board and strain veggies.
 Set aside in a bowl.
 Shred chicken with two forks and set aside.

 - Place the bottom pie crust in a 9-inch cast iron skillet or pie dish (see note below for skillet).
-You want enough dough to have the crust come all the way up the sides of the skillet.
+You want enough dough to have the crust come to the top of the sides of the skillet.

 - Place a layer of shredded chicken in the bottom pie crust.
 Top with an even layer of vegetables and then pour the hot gravy liquid over the entire pie.